 Lisa Roberts – Antarctic Arts Fellow 2001-02

-After studying drawing, painting and printmaking at the National Gallery Art School (later to become the Victorian College of the Arts), Lisa became a student of film and TV at the Swinburne Institute of Technology where she completed a Diploma of Animation (1988) and later a Masters in Animation and Interactive Media (2000).
-Her 2002 Antarctic Arts Fellowship inspired her to embark on a PhD to find out how animation could be used to combine scientific data and subjective responses to the changing environment.
-Completed in 2010 at the University of New South Wales, her doctorate resulted in a lexicon of primal gestural forms which she continues to use to combine scientific and sensory ways of understanding.
+After studying at the National Gallery Art School (later to become the Victorian College of the Arts), Lisa became a student of film and TV at the Swinburne Institute of Technology where she completed a Diploma of Animation (1988) and later a Masters in Animation and Interactive Media (2000).
+Her 2002 Antarctic Arts Fellowship inspired her to embark on a PhD to find out how animation could be used to combine scientific data and subjective responses.
+Completed in 2010 at the University of New South Wales, her doctorate resulted in a lexicon of primal gestural forms which she continues to use to combine expressions of understanding.
 The thesis is titled Antarctic Animation: Gestures and lines describe a changing environment.
 It includes her art and animations, and the first thesaurus of Antarctic animations.

 Principles of Living Data are to make and present visualisations that are: